bruno-unna/chess/reference/uci-engine-interface.md

 	This command is also required once before the engine is asked to do any search to wait for the engine to finish initializing.

-	This command must always be answered with "readyok" and can be sent also when the engine is calculating in which case the engine should also immediately answer with "readyok" without stopping the search.
+	This command must always be answered with `readyok` and can be sent also when the engine is calculating in which case the engine should also immediately answer with `readyok` without stopping the search.

 * setoption name <id> [value <x>]

 	this is sent to the engine when the user wants to change the internal parameters of the engine.
-For the "button" type no value is needed.
+For the `button` type no value is needed.

 	One string will be sent for each parameter and this will only be sent when the engine is waiting.

 	The name and value of the option in <id> should not be case sensitive and can inlude spaces.

-	The substrings "value" and "name" should be avoided in <id> and <x> to allow unambiguous parsing, for example do not use <name> = "draw value".
+	The substrings `value` and `name` should be avoided in <id> and <x> to allow unambiguous parsing, for example do not use <name> = `draw value`.

 	Here are some strings for the example below:

-	   "setoption name Nullmove value true\n"
+	   setoption name Nullmove value true

-       "setoption name Selectivity value 3\n"
+       setoption name Selectivity value 3

-	   "setoption name Style value Risky\n"
+	   setoption name Style value Risky

-	   "setoption name Clear Hash\n"
+	   setoption name Clear Hash

-	   "setoption name NalimovPath value c:\chess\tb\4;c:\chess\tb\5\n"
+	   setoption name NalimovPath value c:\chess\tb\4;c:\chess\tb\5

 * register

 	this is the command to try to register an engine or to tell the engine that registration will be done later.
-This command should always be sent if the engine has sent "registration error" at program startup.
+This command should always be sent if the engine has sent `registration error` at program startup.

 	The following tokens are allowed: